Europe must have strategic autonomy (Michel Barnier)

 (Nicolas Gros-Verheyde)

-Finally we talk about work.
-Instead of constantly looking at itself in the mirror, Europe must be built through these projects.
-Because of their cost, there are dimensions of human activity that no longer make sense if borne by a single country.
-For example, canadairs may very well be European instead of national.
-The canadairs are a good example.
+Finally, we are talking about work.
+Instead of constantly looking at ourselves in the mirror, Europe must build itself through these projects.
+Because of their cost, there are dimensions of human activity that no longer make sense if supported by a single country.
+For example, Canadairs can very well be European instead of national.
+Canadairs are a good example.
 But a European industrial policy would be another.
-Finally, there are plenty of projects that can be opened up, on which we can work together, which will give real meaning to European integration.
+Finally, there are plenty of projects that can be opened, on which we can work together, which will give real meaning to European integration.

 Its autonomy in large sectors is essential, it will be if the politicians show it the challenge of the next European elections but it will have to be explained because the brains are sometimes sluggish.